 Honey and it’s by products.-

-- Honey shall be the natural sweet substance produced by honey bees from the nectar of blossoms or from secretions of plants, which honey bees collect, transform and store in honey combs for ripening.
-It shall possess pleasant aroma, sweet flavour and taste characteristic of honey.
+- Honey shall be the natural sweet substance produced by honey bees from the nectar of blossoms or from secretions of plants, which honey bees collect, transform and store in honeycombs for ripening.
+It shall possess pleasant aroma, sweet flavor and taste characteristic of honey.